kangzy-fix/phase-2-project/README.md

 * JavaScript - is used to create dynamic and interactive web content like applications and browsers.

+* React -  React is a declarative, efficient, and flexible JavaScript library for building user interfaces.

 ## Reference
 *
 Moringa School Course Content